Departure Lounge | Walk Aboot

 So why is Kimmie so unbreakable?
 Well, it’s because she is so damn flexible.
-In fact, she is a gymnast, an elite gymnast for about 90% of life.
-The other 10% was learning to walk and travel.
+In fact, she is a gymnast, an elite gymnast for about 90% of her life while the other 10% she was learning to walk and travel.

-Ok fellas calm down…we are here to talk about travel…shish.
+Ok fellas calm down…we are here to talk about travel…sheesh.

 I first met Kim at another one of my Travel Massive, Toronto chapter meetups.
-This one, held in the chichi Brassaii cocktail bar/restaurant in Toronto King West was all about Montreal and came with all you can eat poutine!
+This one, held in the chichi Brassaii cocktail bar/restaurant in Toronto’s King West, was all about Montreal and came with all you can eat poutine!
 Whaaa!!!
-Kimmie’s a lot of fun and adds my other travel blogging friend Kevin from The Wandering Wagars and the jokes kept coming like hot gravy over cheese curds all night.
+Kimmie’s a lot of fun and with my other travel blogging friend Kevin from The Wandering Wagars the jokes kept coming like hot gravy over cheese curds all night.

 Name(s): Kimberly Erin Davies

 Blog Content: Adventure Travel.
 (Remote if you’d like to say that)